What is Document Fraud?

 What are the common types of document fraud?

 Document fraud can come under different forms depending on the authenticity of the document.
-Indeed, Interpol accounts for the following types of document fraud when it comes to fake documents:
+Indeed, Interpol accounts for the following types of document fraud when it comes to fake documents (see also fake id fraud):

 - Counterfeit documents: reproduction of an official document without the proper authorization from relevant authority;